2002 Pacific typhoon season: Typhoon Hagibis

-The monsoon trough spawned a tropical disturbance near the Caroline Islands in the middle of May.
+The monsoon trough spawned a tropical disturbance near the Caroline Islands in mid-May.
 By that time, the system was an area of convection with a weak circulation, although the system organized as outflow improved.
 It tracked northwestward within the monsoon trough, steered by a mid-level ridge.
 The system developed into a tropical depression on May 14 about 500 km southwest of Chuuk Lagoon, and early the next day the JTWC initiated advisories.
-For several days the depression remained weak, until it intensified into Tropical Storm Hagibis on May 16 about 200 km southwest of Guam.
+For several days the depression remained weak, until it intensified into a tropical storm named "Hagibis" on May 16, about 200 km southwest of Guam.
 The developing storm dropped rainfall on Guam that ended the island's wildfire season.
 The storm quickly intensified, developing an eye feature later that day.
-Early on May 18, the JMA upgraded Hagibis to a typhoon, and around that time, an approaching trough turned the storm to the northeast.
+Early on May 18, the JMA upgraded Hagibis into a typhoon, and around that time, an approaching trough turned the storm to the northeast.

 While accelerating northeastward, Hagibis developed a well-defined eye and underwent a period of rapid deepening.
-On May 19, the JMA estimated peak 10-minute winds of 175 km/h, and the JTWC estimated 1-minute winds of 260 km/h; this made Hagibis a super typhoon, the second of the year.
-At the time of its peak, the typhoon was located about 305 km west-southwest of the northernmost Northern Marianas Islands.
+On May 19, the JMA estimated peak 10-minute winds of 175 km/h, and the JTWC estimated 1-minute winds of 260 km/h; this made Hagibis become a second super typhoon after Mitag.
+At the time of its peak, the typhoon was located about 305 km west-southwest of the Northern Mariana Islands.
 Hagibis only maintained its peak for about 12 hours, after which the eye began weakening.
 The trough that caused the typhoon's acceleration also caused the storm to lose tropical characteristics, and dry air gradually became entrained in the circulation.
 On May 21, Hagibis became extratropical to the east of Japan after having weakened below typhoon intensity.
 The remnants continued to the northeast and dissipated south of the Aleutian Islands on May 22.